ritesh-builds/Comfort-Footwear/README.md

 # Comfort Footwear 👟

-A full-stack footwear e-commerce web application built with React and Spring Boot.
+A full-stack footwear e-commerce web application built using **React** and **Spring Boot**.

-Comfort Footwear is designed as a modern e-commerce platform where users can browse footwear collections and securely authenticate using JWT-based authentication.
+Comfort Footwear is a modern web application that provides a responsive shopping experience with user authentication, protected APIs, JWT-based security, and a React-based frontend.

 ---